Home / Blog / A Healthy Thanksgiving Feast (for Your Teeth)

 Cheese

-Whether you have it for an appetizer or later in the meal, is a wonderful treat for your teeth.
+Whether you have it as an appetizer or later in the meal, cheese is a wonderful treat for your teeth.
 The calcium in cheese and other dairy products helps keep bones and dental enamel strong.
 Cheese also contains phosphorus which supports calcium’s efforts in building strong bones and teeth.

 Fruit